andrew/ultimate-awesome/README.md

 - [awesome-data-preservation](https://github.com/arunk2/awesome-data-preservation) - Awesome-data-preservation.
 - [awesome-people](https://github.com/asantos00/awesome-people) - List of awesome people to follow and learn from.
 - [awesome-proj](https://github.com/Ashu-tna/awesome-proj) - New for me.
+- [awesome-turkish-vlm](https://github.com/atasoglu/awesome-turkish-vlm) - A curated list of models, datasets and other useful resources for Turkish Vision-Language Models (VLM).
 - [awesome-articles](https://github.com/atgmello/awesome-articles) - 👨‍💻 Just a dump of cool/interesting articles I've read (or I'm just about to) and are worth saving.
 - [awesome-jakartaee.github.io](https://github.com/awesome-jakartaee/awesome-jakartaee.github.io) - A page to collect resources about Jakarta EE.
 - [awesome-kartikey](https://github.com/awesome-kartikey/awesome-kartikey) - My GitHub Profile that I can customize through readme file and make it look more attractive.